This guide was updated on November 9, 2019.

 Besides hitting up the bars and clubs, you can find plenty of gays hanging around Chueca (the official gay neighborhood) as well as Malasaña, which is more of the unofficial hipster gay neighborhood.
 In the summer time, the gays head to the local public pool to sunbathe and drink sangria, located at metro stop Lago.
 Entrance to the pool costs 6€ and you can buy food and drink onsite.

 El Escorial – Just 45 minutes from Madrid to the northwest is the famous city of San Lorenzo del Escorial.
 The city is known for its massive monastery and palace complex built in the 1600’s.
 To this date, it’s the burial grounds for 4 centuries of Spanish Royalty.
-Rainbow Tours Madrid even does a guided tour of el Escorial including the transfer.
-Save 10% by downloading the full guide.
+Book tour →

 What interests you most about Madrid?
 Would you consider visiting?
 Let us know in the comments below!